chazzka/clanekforest/clanek.md

 #### Adjusted box
 Adjusted box is useful for describing the skew distributions.
+It relies on the medcouple value (MC) of the dataset.
+The medcouple is a statistic to measure the skewness (assymetry of the prop. di of a univariate distribution.

 After that, during tree initialization, a random range out of N is chosen (if presented only one-dimensional data, we take one dimension, as in the original article) and a random value is selected out of the selected range.
 When selecting groups for next nodes, groups are evaluated by grouping the given dataset according to given split point.